 - Printed red pen edits: highlight troubled areas of your work to see what needs the most attention.

 - Audible edits: read the text out loud to identify sentence structure flaws.

 Every citation you make within your text should be followed by a more elaborate replica of it in the reference section.
-There are resources all over the internet where by simply plugging in main variables, the platform is going to generate an MLA formatted citation for you and save you loads of time.
+There are resources all over the internet whereby merely plugging in main variables; the platform is going to generate an MLA formatted citation for you and save you loads of time.
 Here is how to reference information from different types of sources: